-If only he knew what kind of future waited him at that time.
+If only he knew what kind of future waited for him at that time.
 As Palmer Luckey was in VR forums, he ran into the one and only John Carmack, American game programmer and the co-founder of Id Software.
 Palmer and John were both interested in VR technology, and picked up quite quickly on the topic, talking about the difficulties of modifying HMD’s.
-Eventually Carmack saw the Luckeys prototype and asked if he could buy one of those.
+Eventually, Carmack saw Luckey’s prototype and asked if he could buy one of those.
 According to Eurogamer, Palmer didn’t think twice and just gave him one instead.

 Making an Oculus VR® Company

-As money started to pour in more and more, Palmer realised that this is becoming something bigger than he could have ever imagined.
-By the time Kickstarter ended (starting from June 2012 and ending on 1st September 2012) they have raised $2,437,429.
+As money started to pour in more and more, Palmer realized that this is becoming something bigger than he could have ever imagined.
+By the time Kickstarter ended (starting from June 2012 and ending on 1st September 2012), they have raised $2,437,429.